-Can you get compensation for asbestos exposure?
+Can I claim compensation for asbestos exposure?

 Expert asbestos solicitors advise that you can get compensation for asbestos exposure if you develop a asbestos related illness usually resulting in chest pain and breathlessness.
 The symptoms can be mild to sever and sadly fatal in some cases especially if a diagnosis of mesothelioma is made.